Bulk importing historical buy and sell trades via CSV fileContent also available for tax entities or on our global site.

 Step by step guide to bulk importing your buy and sell trades via a CSV file:

-6 From the ‘Open file’ window, find and select your download historical trade CSV file.
+6 – From the ‘Open file’ window, find and select your download historical trade CSV file.
 The file will likely be in your downloads folder.
 Make sure it is a Comma Separated Values file.
+If necessary, convert your XLS or XLSX file to CSV format.

 Your holdings will be calculated by Sharesight’s performance calculation methodology which is a money-weighted return methodology, meaning the investment performance takes account of the size and timing of cash flows.
 Sharesight will automatically create dividends and corporate actions for the holdings you have imported.